the7th/SPS/README.md

 1. In Form 4 and Form 5, they will be divided according to their respective stream.
 In Form 4 and Form 5, they can add or minus the elective subjects.

 TO DO:
-- Change all query statement to PDO statement.
-Futureproofing.
+- Change all query statement to PDO statements.
-- Security: never save password in plain text
+- Security: never save passwords in plain text